How do you know when you're ready to grow your SaaS business?

 The cheapest customer to acquire is the customer you already have.

-And some of those customers could actually get more value from an upsell or a cross-sell.
+And some customers could get more value from an upsell or a cross-sell.

-These kinds of expansions will boost your MRR, which directly boosts your SaaS magic number.
+These expansions will boost your MRR, directly boosting your SaaS magic number.

 Sales efficiency is incredibly important for growing SaaS businesses.
 But longer sales cycles are also more expensive.

-A long sales cycle can also mean it takes longer to recoup your sales and marketing investment per new logo, which puts realistic limiters on how quickly you can grow.
+A long sales cycle can also mean it takes longer to recoup your sales and marketing investment per new logo, which puts realistic limits on how quickly you can grow.

 That said, shortening your sales cycle can lead to higher churn and can mean you sell to more unqualified leads, so it's important to always be testing and refining your sales cycle.